Master Principal Program

 - Phase I (Principal Institute): Selection of participants will be based on responses to questions on the application and on achieving a state-wide balance using demographic information.

-- Phase II: After successful completion of the Phase I (Principal Institute), the principals may choose to submit an application for Phase II, present evidence of successful school results from Phase I, successfully complete required Phase I assessments, and provide letters of recommendation.
-Current Phase I graduates will have two years to submit evidence of school results from Phase I, complete required Phase I assessments, and apply for Phase II.
+- Phase II: After successful completion of the Phase I (Principal Institute), the principals may choose to submit an application for Phase II, presenting evidence of successful school results from Phase I. Current Phase I graduates will have two years to submit evidence of school results from Phase I and apply for Phase II.

-- Alternative Entrance to Phase II: Principals completing Building Level Administrator Licensure requirements, under the current performance-based licensure system, will have the opportunity to present evidence of success in Phase I performance areas and complete the required Phase I assessments to apply for Phase II.
+- Alternative Entrance to Phase II: Principals completing Building Level Administrator Licensure requirements, under the current performance-based licensure system, will have the opportunity to present evidence of success in Phase I performance areas and apply for Phase II.

-- Phase III: After successful completion of Phase II, the principal my apply for Phase III by successfully completing required Phase II assessments, submitting evidence of results, and providing letters of recommendation.
+- Phase III: After successful completion of Phase II, the principal may apply for Phase III by successfully completing required Phase II assessments, and submitting evidence of results.

 - Master Principal Designation: Designation will made after successfully completing Phase III, passing extensive reviews of school results, and passing rigorous assessments.